standyck/cassidy/README.md

 Object Notation.
 Broadly speaking, this is a data format (like JSON or XML) that expresses data using plain old HTML.

+The library currently only writes SHON documents.
+A parser is next on the list of things to do.

 ## Installation

-Still a work in progress
+Still a work in progress.

 ## Usage